throughput-ec/throughput-ec.github.io/_meeting/meetingwelcome.md

 This meeting brings together researchers from multiple disciplines within the paleogeosciences in an effort to provide a roadmap to <strong>connect data resources through reusable workflows</strong> and to <strong>build working relationships among data managers and users</strong>.

+## Meeting Agenda

+The [meeting agenda](https://throughput-ec.github.io/meeting/mad_meeting.html) is flexible, but intended to highlight both the diversity of available data resources, and to provide significant opportunity for participants to engage and discuss.

 ## Location

 <div class="bounder">